rosell-dk/htaccess-capability-tester/README.md

 - *GrantAllNotCrashTester* : Tests that `Require all granted` works (that it does not result in a 500 Internal Server Error)
 - *PassEnvThroughRequestHeaderTester* : Tests if passing an environment variable through a request header in an `.htaccess` file works.
 - *PassEnvThroughRewriteTester*: Tests if passing an environment variable by setting it in a REWRITE in an `.htaccess` file works.

+### Running your own test
+It is not to define your own test by extending the "Testers/AbstractTester" class.
+You can use the code in one of the provided testers as a template (ie `Testers/SetRequestHeaderTester.php`).

+If you are in need of a test that discovers if an `.htaccess` causes an 500 Internal Server error, it is even more simple: Just extend the *AbstractCrashTester* class and implement the *getHtaccessToCrashTest()* method (see `Testers/GrantAllCrashTester.php`)

 ## Full example:
 ```php